-Benchling is the leading cloud-based informatics provider for biologics R&D. The Benchling platform consists of unified Lab Notebook, Molecular Biology, Bioregistry, Sample Tracking, Workflow Management, and Request Management modules that organize, optimize, and measure R&D.
+Benchling is the leading cloud-based informatics provider for life science R&D. The Benchling platform consists of unified Notebook, Molecular Biology, Registry, Inventory, Requests, and Workflows modules that organize, optimize, and measure R&D.

 Contributed by: OMAR ABUDAYYEH AND JONATHAN GOOTENBERG